How To Introduce Nuts To Baby Safely

 What to do if your baby has a reaction

-The first time your baby has a mild or moderate reaction to nuts, take them to their GP.
 The doctor will confirm whether your child had an allergic reaction and advise you on what to do next time a reaction occurs.
 They may refer you to an allergy specialist if necessary.

-In the case of a more severe reaction, the ASCIA 2019 guidelines state that ‘if you notice any swelling of the lips, eyes or face, hives or welts, vomiting or any change in your baby’s well-being (becoming very unsettled), soon after giving a new food, your baby could be having an allergic reaction.
+In the case of a more severe reaction, the ASCIA guidelines state that ‘if you notice any swelling of the lips, eyes or face, hives or welts, vomiting or any change in your baby’s well-being (becoming very unsettled), soon after giving a new food, your baby could be having an allergic reaction.
 You should stop feeding your baby that food and seek medical advice.

-The best treatment for a nut allergy, as with any food allergy, is to avoid them altogether.
-Sometimes, even trace amounts of peanuts and tree nuts can cause symptoms, so thorough food safety measures are needed to avoid cross-contamination and food labels need to be read carefully.
-If you’re unsure about how to avoid nuts and safely stick to a nut-free diet, a paediatric dietitian can help.
+Sometimes, even very small amounts of peanuts and tree nuts can cause symptoms, so thorough food safety measures are needed to avoid cross-contamination and food labels need to be read carefully.

 If your child is in childcare, you will need to work with them to develop a management plan specific to your child.
 This should also be communicated to any family members and friends who care for your child.

-Reliable diagnosis of food allergy is important
+Reliable diagnosis of food allergies

-It’s essential that allergies are correctly diagnosed and confirmed by a doctor.
-Your child’s doctor may order a skin prick tests or blood tests for allergen-specific IgE to help to confirm or exclude potential allergens.
-However, while these tests can help to determine whether a person is allergic or not, they don’t tell us how severe the reaction will be in those with an allergy.
+However, while these tests can help to determine whether a person is allergic or not, they don’t tell us how severe the reaction will be in people with an allergy.

 Other forms of allergy testing are not evidence-based and therefore not recommended.